 The headstone consists of a stone lantern (now covered by a vitrine-like contraption) hidden behind a commemorative stone block dated 1307 and guarded by stone frogs.
 As you would expect in any gravesite fresh flowers and incense are in place.

 The significance of the frogs is not quite clear.
 Could it be a play of words?
 In Japanese, frog means kaeru (かえる, or 蛙 in Chinese characters).
 Kaeru (返る) is also a verb that means "to return", so is this a reference to Masakado's return to Kantō?
 Or did his head bounce back to earth just like a leaping frog?

 Whatever the reason, it appears that Masakado's spirit has finally found consolation.
 You can access Masakado-zuka from Otemachi Station, exit C6a (C4 and C5 are currently closed due to construction work, see the map below).

 Mind that Masakado's head is not buried in situ.
-Various shrines claim to preserve various of his body parts, Masakado's head stone however is just a monument to his famed cranium.
+Various shrines claim to preserve multiple of his body parts, Masakado's headstone, however, is just a monument to his famed cranium.